usefulio/visitor-server/README.md

 See the [useful:visitor](https://github.com/usefulio/visitor) package for details.

-Add this package instead of `useful:visitor` if you want to serve a `visitor-client` that is being served by a different app.
+Add this package instead of `useful:visitor` if you want to serve a `useful:visitor-client` that is being served by a different app.

 # Installation